#675 - Road Riot 4WD

 So obviously the game is horrible from the eyes of an adult.
 But how do I rate a game based on a toy for female children, in a more progressive era where girls have higher aspirations than being a vapid Malibu ditz, through the eyes of an 8 year old girl?
 I can't, so I won't try.

 I also cannot for the life of me recall how I purchased this game.
-It was possibly at Hastings, which would mean a grown man was willing to stand in line and get checked out buying a Barbie game to save a few dollars, or I choose to pay more and get it on eBay and salvaged some dignity.
+It was possibly at Hastings, which would mean a grown man was willing to stand in line and get checked out purchasing a Barbie game, just to save a few dollars.
+Or maybe I chose to pay more and get it on eBay so I could salvage some dignity.
 I hope it was the latter.

 Did I beat it?